 The long wait is over: Rhino 6 includes Grasshopper.
 Used in some of the most ambitious design projects of the past decade, Grasshopper, like Rhino, has become a robust development platform.
 Grasshopper provides the foundation for many third-party components ranging from environmental analysis to robotic control.
 The Grasshopper bundled with Rhino 6 is the same Grasshopper you have been using, plus many enhancements.

-Grasshopper installs with Rhino 6 for Windows.
+Grasshopper installs with Rhino 6.
 Updates and bug fixes come in regular service releases.

-If you have been a user for years, you should feel right at home in the Grasshopper in Rhino 6 for Windows.
+If you have been a user for years, you should feel right at home in the Grasshopper in Rhino 6.

 High DPI displays are now supported.

-The Grasshopper in Rhino 6 for Windows is compatible with existing components.
+The Grasshopper in Rhino 6 is compatible with existing components.

 Including Make2D, Symbol Display, Bend, Flow, Maelstrom, Splop, Splorph, Stretch, Taper, Twist.